 Proving Fault in Boat Accident Cases

-To get financial compensation for injuries in a boat accident you will need to prove that someone else was “at-fault” or legally responsible for the accident.
-Just like in auto accident cases, a defendant will be legally responsible if the plaintiff can establish the legal elements of negligence: (1) Duty; (3) Breach; (3) Causation; and (4) Damages.
+To recover financial compensation for your boating injuries through a personal injury claim, you will need to prove that someone else was “at fault” or legally responsible for the accident.
+Just like in auto accident cases, a defendant will be legally responsible if the plaintiff can establish the legal elements of negligence: (1) Duty, (3) Breach, (3) Causation, and (4) Damages.
+Here’s a closer look at these four elements to establish negligence.

 (1) Duty